IMPORTANT!ALL TOURNAMENT PARTICIPANTS ARE RESPONSIBLE FOR READING THE RULES OF THE TOURNAMENT!

 General SLAM: This is a stand-alone category and the winning fish will be not eligible for Big Fish inclusion, or any other categories.
 Fish will not be declared at weigh in as ‘slam’.
 Fish must be entered in General Categories (including if a Ladies or Junior is the team entry and thus General entry).
-Required 3 fish of different species: Eligible Dolphin, Wahoo, Grouper and Kingfish.
+3 fish of different species: Eligible Dolphin, Wahoo, and Kingfish.
 Weights will be calculated of three heaviest weighed by each team in General Category.
 Combined weight of 3 fish shall be declared the winner.
 (In the event that three species are not caught then two species will be weighed).

 LADIES: 1st through 3rd: Heaviest weight of any General Division eligible species caught by a lady & tagged at the dock as a ladies fish.
 Ladies prizes are Recognition Awards.